hiiamboris/red-wiki/Draw-dialect.md

 # Commands

-Commands can be drawing instructions or options/modes setting for the drawing instructions.
+Commands can be drawing instructions or settings for the drawing instructions.
 When a mode is set, it will affect all subsequent operations in the current Draw session.

 Most drawing commands require coordinates to be specified.
 The used 2D coordinate system is:
 * x axis: increasing from left to right of the display.